ckeditor/ckeditor5/docs/installation/index.md

 meta-description: Learn how to install, integrate, configure and develop CKEditor 5.
 Browse through API documentation and online samples.
 ---

-# CKEditor 5 installation overview
+# Getting started with CKEditor 5

 CKEditor 5 provides every type of WYSIWYG editing solution imaginable.
 From editors similar to Google Docs and Medium, to Slack or Twitter like applications, all is possible within a single editing framework.
 It is an ultra-modern JavaScript rich text editor with MVC architecture, custom data model and virtual DOM, written from scratch in ES6 with excellent webpack support.
 Find out the most convenient way to start using it!